 My first exposure to the glory of KA-BAR was almost twenty years ago.
-A friend of the family was cleaning out her garage and found her husband’s old knife from his time in the Marines.
-She offered the old blade to me and I gratefully accepted it.
+A family friend was cleaning her garage and found her husband’s old knife from his time in the Marines.
+She offered the old blade to me, and I gratefully accepted it.

 What would any sensible thirteen year old boy do?

-That knife lasted through the entirety of my rough and tumble teenage years and into my early twenties.
+That knife lasted through my rough and tumble teenage years and into my early twenties.

 Specs and Buying Options